 Let’s have a look at Schwyz and what can you do there.

 Ok, so first things first.
 It is very easy to go to Schwyz by train or by car.
 Schwyz has a train station, so you can get there from Zürich, Basel or where ever you want.
 Please check all the latest prices and time schedules right here: Swiss trains.
 From Zürich to Schwyz you will need a bit more than an hour by train.

-If you go by a car, you can easily park you car in the city center next to Rathaus (town hall).
+If you go by car, you can easily park your car in the city center next to the Rathaus (town hall).
 You will have to pay cash, so have some coins with you.
 One hour will cost you 1 CHF.
 Sundays are free.
-But it is time limited to 60 minutes, so for longer parking options you can go to these two places as well: Parkhaus Hofmatt AG Schwyz (address: Reichsstrasse 12, 6430 Schwyz) and Parkhaus MythenForum (address: Strehlgasse 13, 6430 Schwyz).
+But it is time-limited to 60 minutes, so for longer parking options you can go to these two places as well: Parkhaus Hofmatt AG Schwyz (address: Reichsstrasse 12, 6430 Schwyz) and Parkhaus MythenForum (address: Strehlgasse 13, 6430 Schwyz).
 These options are as well very close to the city center.

 I would like to split my suggestions into 5 parts:

 - Schwyz old town tour.
 20-40 minutes.